-Finding profitable products to sell on Amazon is the most overwhelming, the most difficult step of the process and probably the No. 1 thing people getting stuck with.
-Many new FBA sellers get frustrated with scouring bestseller lists, hot selling items, analyzing product listings and competition because is maddening and time-consuming.
+Finding profitable products to sell on Amazon can be overwhelming.
+In fact, it is often the most difficult step of the process.
+Many new FBA (Fulfilled by Amazon) sellers get frustrated with scouring bestseller lists, hot selling items, analyzing product listings and competition because this process can be maddening and time-consuming.
+Some sellers aren’t even able to proceed beyond this step.

-As I said, many don’t even make it out of this step.
-If you are reading this, you probably ask yourself a question: how to find profitable products to sell on Amazon, what would the perfect FBA product look like?
+So, are you wondering how to find profitable products to sell on Amazon and what would the perfect FBA product looks like?

 - What to Sell on Amazon